odahu/odahu-docs/source/ref_trainings.rst

     train_x.head().to_pickle(os.path.join(output_dir, 'head_input.pkl'))

-Additionally to manual stored artifacts all content from ``$WORK_DIR/data`` folder will be automatically copied to ``$ODAHUFLOW_OUTPUT_DIR``, where ``$WORK_DIR`` is a :ref:`workDir parameter<Training API>` value from training spec.
+Additionally, to manually store artifacts all content from ``$WORK_DIR/data`` folder will be automatically copied to ``$ODAHUFLOW_OUTPUT_DIR``, where ``$WORK_DIR`` is a :ref:`workDir parameter<Training API>` value from training spec.